 One popular choice is WD-40 Electrical Contact Cleaner.
 This substance cleans the areas that are regularly exposed to water and debris.
 Because it will penetrate tough corrosion, it’s great to use if nothing else seems to be working.
 Plus, there’s a handy nozzle included, ensuring it reaches into the toughest areas.
-Here below is where you can find it on Amazon.
-This is an affiliate link and we may receive a small commission for qualifying purchases.

 With products such as this one, you can help restore electrical conductivity.
 Plus, it reduces the chance of a short circuit.
 With the rapidly evaporating non-conductive formula, there’s nothing left behind, so the rubber, plastic and metal surfaces can always be kept intact.

 2. Baking Soda/Water

 Baking soda and water are commonly used to clean battery terminals and contacts.
 It’s simple to make and couldn’t be any easier to use.
 While it can be used with other electrical contacts, let’s look at the best way to use it with the battery terminals and connectors.

 - Loosen the bolts holding the cables to the posts.
 You will need pliers or a wrench.

 - Take off the negative cable first.
 This cable is black and is indicated with a – sign.

 - Remove the positive cable next.
 This cable is usually red and is indicated with a + sign.